 3. UV Coatings

-4. Water Based Coatings
+4. Water-Based Coatings

 5. Melamine Finish

 Melamine polishes are the most popular finishes used for veneers due to their ease of application, wide availability, and high aesthetic appeal.
 They are highly versatile and can be used for both interior and exterior applications.
-Additionally, they can be customized easily as they are available in both gloss and matte.
+Additionally, they can be customised easily as they are available in both gloss and matte.
 Melamine surfaces are smooth and require minimal upkeep to maintain their beauty.

-Engineered veneers have a wide variety of usage including furniture, decorative inlays, ceilings, and furniture.
+Engineered veneers have a wide variety of uses including furniture, decorative inlays, ceilings, and furniture.
 They are a preferred choice when you wish to replicate the same pattern over large surfaces as they are consistent in design.
 To learn more about available engineered veneer designs or discuss your requirement, reach out to our experts at 1800 833 0004 or email at: firstname.lastname@example.org.
 You can also fill out our enquiry form.